SINGING SCHOLARSHIPS

 The Award

-The award will be 1 year of free choir membership, worth up to £120, plus up to £250 of master-class singing lessons.
+The award will be free choir membership, worth up to £120, plus a maximum of £300 of master-class music lessons

 Presentation